WHAT ARE KEY INDICATORS THAT SOMEONE IS BEING INVESTIGATED FOR CYBERCRIME?

 There is no extradition treaty between Russia and the US, Belarus and the US, or Ukraine and the US, so there is no way to arrest those suspects.
 Instead, the government investigates them and then waits for them to travel to a country that has an extradition treaty with the US.
 Often, they will be arrested in that country and get extradited to the US for prosecution.
 If these suspects knew that they were being targeted, they would probably never leave their home country, because as long as they stay home, they are safe.
 Under normal circumstances, individuals do not know that they are being investigated, and this is very harmful to them.

 There is a federal online court system called PACER, which shows every active case and indictment in the system.
-Anyone—not just an attorney—can open an account and follow a particular case.
+Anyone—not only an attorney—can open an account and follow a particular case.
 Many people think that as long as they are not in the PACER system, they are safe.
 However, this is not necessarily true because when their indictments are sealed, meaning no one knows that they have an indictment, and that indictment only gets unsealed once the person gets arrested for extraditing from a third country.

 On occasion, a person will know that they are a suspect in an investigation or about a pending indictment.
 At that point, they will call me to see if it can be dismissed for some reason, like being “stale,” which is a legal term for being too old.
 Other people who know that there is an indictment against them may want to travel out of their country without the risk of arrest and extradition, and they may want to resolve their case.
 There are ways to do that, and I have handled many such cases.
 Sometimes it can be done through cooperation, and sometimes through immunity (if the suspect has really good information).
 It may be possible to have an older indictment dismissed if it’s too old, if the witnesses are not available, or if it violates the suspect’s constitutional right to present a defense or to a speedy trial.